areyabhishek/website-rebuilder/README.md

 ### User Flow

 1. Go to `/generate`
-2. Paste a URL from your allowlist
+2. Paste a **design source URL** (the site whose look & feel you want)
+3. Paste a **content source URL** (the site whose copy/structure you want)
-3. Click "Generate"
+4. Click "Generate"
-4. The app:
+5. The app:
-   - Maps the site (discovers URLs)
-   - Crawls up to 25 pages
-   - Generates a blueprint (navigation, sections, content)
+   - Maps and crawls the design source to extract fonts, color tokens, spacing, and component patterns
+   - Maps and crawls the content source (up to 12 pages) to build a detailed blueprint
-   - Classifies the site type
+   - Classifies the content site type for labeling
-   - Generates theme tokens
-   - Writes artifacts to GitHub
+   - Writes three artifacts to GitHub: blueprint.json, tokens.json, components.json
-   - Creates an issue with the `generate-site` label
+   - Creates an issue with the `generate-site` label including all artifact links

-5. GitHub Action automatically:
+6. GitHub Action automatically:
-   - Reads the blueprint and tokens
+   - Fetches blueprint + design system artifacts
-   - Calls Claude to generate Astro site files
+   - Prompts Claude Sonnet 4.5 to rebuild the site in Astro using those tokens/components
    - Creates a PR with the generated site
-   - Vercel deploys a preview
+   - Deploys a Vercel preview (if token provided)

 ### API Endpoints

 - `POST /api/generate` - Main generation endpoint
-  - Body: `{ url: string, limit?: number }`
+  - Body: `{ designUrl: string, contentUrl: string, limit?: number }`
   - Returns: Job ID, issue URL, artifact URLs

-- `GET /api/job/[id]` - Check job status
+- `GET /api/status/:jobId` - Check job status
   - Returns: Job details, status, links

 ### Site Categories